Awards

 The results:

-- Online Opinion Writing: Sports Journalism in a Digital
+- First place: Online Opinion Writing: Sports Journalism in a Digital World, Sam Kraft

-- Best Independent Student Website: The Red Line
+- Second place: Best Independent Student Website: The Red Line Project

-- Online Sports Reporting: Chicago’s Young Athletes Deal With Life in the Limelight, Lauren Klopmeyer and Alex Soulier, THIRD PLACE
+- Third place: Online Sports Reporting: Chicago’s Young Athletes Deal With Life in the Limelight, Lauren Klopmeyer and Alex Soulier

 2011 Editor & Publisher EPPY Awards